Christopher van Huizen: LionsXII

 Alongside Sahil Suhaimi, Wahyudi Wayid and Izzdin Shafiq, Van Huizen was unveiled as one of the new LionsXII signings by Fandi Ahmad for the 2015 Malaysia Super League season.
-This marks a remarkable turnaround for the "boy from the reality series" to a potential national team player.
+This marks a turnaround for the "boy from the reality series" to a potential national team player.

 Van Huizen made his LionsXII debut as a substitute in the opening game of the season, coming on to make a brief cameo appearance against PDRM FA in a 5–3 victory for the Lions.
 He was part of the squad that won the 2015 Malaysia FA Cup.

 Tampines Rovers

 Following the exit of LionsXII from the Malaysia Super League, Van Huizen rejoined Tampines Rovers in January 2016.
 Van Huizen make his AFC Cup debut on 23 March 2016 against Bangladeshi club Shiekh Jamal in a 4–0 win.
 During a league match against DPMM on 19 March 2016, he assisted twice as Tampines Rovers went on to win 2–1.
 Van Huizen then scored his first goal of the season in a 1–2 win over Young Lions in the next match on 3 April, helping the Stags climb to joint-top of the 2016 S.League season.